pthedens/mem4py/README.md

 In a python script the properties are defined in a `dict` which is fed to the solver.
 Closely follow the example case in the tutorials folder.

+# License:

+The software is licensed under MIT.

 # Acknowledgments

 mem4py extensively uses a cython version of eigen3 which is originally based on https://github.com/strohel/Ceygen.